ZerBea/hcxdumptool/README.md

 * chipset must be able to run in monitor mode.
 Recommended: MEDIATEK (MT7601) or RALINK (RT2870, RT3070, RT5370) chipset

-* driver must support monitor mode as well as full packet injection.
+* driver must support monitor mode as well as full packet injection and ioctl() system calls

-* driver must not depend on NETLINK
+* driver must not depend on NETLINK (libnl)

 * gcc >= 11 recommended (deprecated versions are not supported: https://gcc.gnu.org/)

-* libopenssl and openssl-dev installed
+* libopenssl (>= 3.0) and openssl-dev installed

 * pkg-config installed